rust-windowing/winit/README.md

 create a `<canvas>` element which you can then retrieve][web canvas getter] and insert it into the DOM yourself.

-For the example code using Winit with WebAssembly, check out the [web example].
+For the example code using Winit on Web, check out the [web example].
 For information on using Rust on WebAssembly, check out the [Rust and WebAssembly book].